-among the

-U.S. Department of Transportation Federal Transit Administration the and the regarding the
+Among the U.S. Department of Transportation Federal Transit Administration The Hawai'i State Historic Preservation Officer The United States Navy and the Advisory Council on Historic Preservation Regarding the Honolulu High-Capacity Transit Corridor Project in the City and County of Honolulu, Hawai'i

-Hawai'i State Historic Preservation Officer

-Advisory Council on Historic Preservation

-Honolulu High-Capacity Transit Corridor Project

-in the

-City and County of Honolulu, Hawai'i

-WHEREAS, the City and County of Honolulu (City) Department of Transportation Services (DTS) is proposing the Honolulu High-Capacity Transit Corridor Project (Project or Undertaking) on Oʻahu and is seeking financial assistance from the U.S. Department of Transportation Federal Transit Administration (FTA) for the Project, which is therefore a Federal undertaking subject to Section 106 of the National Historic Preservation Act (NHPA) of 1966, as amended (16 USC 470f) and its implementing regulation at 36 CFR 800; and
+WHEREAS, the City and County of Honolulu (City) Department of Transportation Services (DTS) is proposing the Honolulu High-Capacity Transit Corridor Project (Project or Undertaking) on O'ahu and is seeking financial assistance from the U.S. Department of Transportation Federal Transit Administration (FTA) for the Project, which is therefore a Federal undertaking subject to Section 106 of the National Historic Preservation Act (NHPA) of 1966, as amended (16 U.S.C. § 470f) and its implementing regulation at 36 C.F.R. pt.
+800; and

-WHEREAS, the proposed Project is an elevated, electrically powered, fixed-guideway transit system in the east-west travel corridor between East Kapolei and the Ala Moana Center via the Honolulu International Airport with an approximate length of twenty (20) miles and twenty-one (21) stations; and
+WHEREAS, the proposed Project is an elevated, electrically powered, fixed guideway transit system in the east-west travel corridor between East Kapolei and the Ala Moana Center via the Honolulu International Airport with an approximate length of twenty (20) miles and twenty-one (21) stations; and

-WHEREAS, the City Council has authorized DTS to enter into this Programmatic Agreement (PA) through Resolution 09-306; and
+WHEREAS, the City Council has authorized DTS to enter into this Programmatic Agreement (PA) through Resolution 10-305, CD 1 on November 22, 2010; and